wilseypa/desMetrics/doc/indexTemplate.md

 ![scheduling_cycles_with_x_available_events](./graphs/scheduling_cycles_with_x_available_events.pdf)

-### Chain Length of Events available for execution by LPi / Event Scheduling Cycle
+### Chain Length of Events available for execution by LPi

-At each schedule cycle, how many events in the LP form a chain of events that could be excuted without interruption.
-That is, for a scheduling cycle at schedule_time=t, that number of events at that LP have a send_time < t and a receive_time >= t.

-How do we want to compute/represent this data to the user?

-How do we count/display locally generated vs remotely generated?
-Do we want to?

-Need to think on this one some more.
+An event chain is the number of events in an LP that could be executed as a group.
+That is, let t be the timestamp of a simulation cycle, how many events in the list of events for that LP have (i) send times less than t, (ii) receive times equal or greater than t, and (iii) that have not already been computed as part of an event chain (global chains are all events, local chains are only events that were sent by this LP).
+Once a chain has been identified, the next event chain to be examined begins at the next event follwing the last in the current chain (the simultaneous computation of local and remote event chains may prove difficult and may need to be done in separate passes over the data).

 ## Lookahead